Complementary Therapy

-Complementary therapies play an important role in the care of people with progressive life-limiting illnesses by promoting relaxation, care and comfort in a safe environment.
+Complementary therapies play an important role in the care of people with progressive life-limiting illnesses promoting relaxation and relief from symptoms in a comfortable and safe environment.

-We offer a wide range of therapies alongside conventional medical treatments to help people manage physical symptoms such as pain, nausea, fatigue and sleep problems, as well as psychological and emotional symptoms such as anxiety, depression, stress and bereavement.
+We offer a wide range of complementary and wellbeing therapies alongside medical treatments to help people manage physical symptoms such as pain, nausea, fatigue and sleep problems, as well as psychological and emotional symptoms such as anxiety, depression, stress and bereavement.

 Aromatherapy